emsesp/docs/docs/openHAB.md

 ![logo](_media/logo/openhab-logo.png)

-You can integrate EMS-ESP into OpenHAB by adding a bit of configuration.
+You can integrate EMS-ESP into OpenHAB easily by using the MQTT Discovery feature.
+See https://www.openhab.org/addons/bindings/mqtt.homeassistant/.

-@BBQKees has a description which you can find [here](https://bbqkees-electronics.nl/wiki/gateway/openhab-configuration.html).